guillaumeblaquiere/eventsync/demo/demo.md

 let eventsyncUrl = "<eventsync service URL>"
 ```

 Open the `index.html` in your browser.
+You can also use an [online viewer](http://htmlpreview.github.io/?https://github.com/guillaumeblaquiere/eventsync/blob/main/demo/frontend/index.html)

 *You can also update those values directly in the web page (in the bottom, and click `APPLY`)*